jacygao/jacygao.github.io/draft/patterns_of_distributed_transation.md

 # Two-Phase Commit Protocol (2PC)

-In such transaction processing across multiple nodes, a Two-Phase Commit Protocol is sometimes implemented.
+In such transaction processing across multiple nodes, a Two-Phase Commit Protocol is sometimes implemented to coordinate all participated processes in a distributed transaction on whether to commit or abort and roll back the transaction.

+The protocol consists 2 phases:

+1. commit-request phase, in which the coordinator prepares all partipated processes on their local node.
+If such process is successfuly on a single node, a "Yes" vote is responded to the coordinator.
+2. commit phase,